What is the NSW Treasury Employment Calculator?

 Why was it developed?

-The NSW Treasury Employment Calculator was a tool developed in response to requests by NSW Government agencies seeking Treasury’s assistance to rapidly estimate the employment impacts of potential programs, including most recently COVID-19 related programs.
+The NSW Treasury Employment Calculator was a tool developed in response to requests by NSW Government agencies seeking Treasury’s assistance to rapidly estimate the employment impacts of potential programs, including COVID-19 related programs.
 Some agencies may lack the expertise to undertake this analysis, by using outdated information or use methods that diverge in their approach.
 This can create inconsistencies, and can make it difficult to compare programs.
 The calculator addresses these inconsistencies by providing a standard method on how employment effects can be estimated.

 How to use the calculator